 If it’s the case, you now have a complete guide to install and configure NordVPN on a Raspberry Pi, whatever the system you use (Raspberry Pi OS Desktop & Lite or Kodi directly).

-If you have any question on the topic, feel free to leave a comment below.
+If you have any question on the topic, feel free to leave a comment in the community.

 And as usual, sharing this post on the social networks help me a lot (you can use the buttons below).